electramite/LoRa-PCB/README.md

 1. PCB layout file
 2. Circuit diagram
 3. Screenshots of both
-4. Prepare a small readme along with the attached screenshots (somthing similar to this one).
+4. Prepare a small `README` along with the attached screenshots (somthing similar to this one).

 ### NOTE
 Above circuit is made in `EasyEDA` although you are free to use any software of your choice but we recommend using `EasyEDA`.